-High

 Q: Low A: Low C: Low

 The introduction of artificial hard substratum is considered at the pressure benchmark level and it is noted that Sabellaria spinulosa can colonize artificial structures and have been found on a gas pipeline off the coast of Aberdeen (Mistakidis, 1956).
 An increase in the availability of artificial substratum may support reef development in areas where sedimentary habitats were previously unsuitable for colonisation.

-Where rock substrata are overlain by sediments the impact on habitat suitability for Sabellaria spinulosa will depend on the sediment changes that result.
-Sabellaria spinulosa reefs can develop on stable or coarse mixed substrata but mud and sandy muds are considered unsuitable, based on the lack of records of reefs occurring on these sediment types which is likely due to the mobility of the sediment, the lack of sand for tube-building and possibly the re-suspension of fine sediments clogging feeding structures and gills, however this is assumed rather than based on direct evidence.
+Where rock, boulder or cobble substrata are overlain by sediments the impact on habitat suitability for Sabellaria spinulosa will depend on the sediment changes that result.
+Sabellaria spinulosa reefs can develop on stable or coarse mixed substrata but mud and sandy muds are considered unsuitable, based on the lack of records of reefs occurring on these sediment types which is likely due to the mobility of the sediment, the lack of sand for tubebuilding and possibly the re-suspension of fine sediments clogging feeding structures and gills, however this is assumed rather than based on direct evidence.

 Sensitivity assessment.
 It should be noted that the basis of the sensitivity assessment for this pressure is the sensitivity of the biotope to changes in substratum type, rather than the sensitivity of Sabellaria spinulosa to the mechanism by which this occurs (e.g. complete smothering of the biotope, then any recovery, if possible).
-A permanent change in substratum type to coarse mixed sediments would alter the character of the biotope and lead to re-classification to a Sabellaria spinulosa reef on mixed sediment biotope (SS.SBR.PoR.SspiMx).
-An increase in fine sediments to the degree that sediments are re-classified as mud or sandy mud would severely reduce habitat suitability and is considered to prevent subsequent recovery of the reef.
+A permanent change in substratum type from the bedrock, boulder or cobble substrata that characterize this biotope to coarse mixed sediments would alter the character of the biotope and lead to re-classification to a Sabellaria spinulosa reef on mixed sediment biotope (SS.SBR.PoR.SspiMx).
+An increase in fine sediments, to the degree that sediments are re-classified as mud or sandy mud would severely reduce habitat suitability and would be considered likely to prevent subsequent recovery of the reef.
 The resistance of the biotope to this pressure is, therefore, assessed as None (loss of >75% of extent), resilience is Very low (the pressure is a permanent change) and sensitivity is assessed as High.

 Physical change (to another sediment type)

-Not relevant (NR)

-Not relevant (NR)

-Q: NR A: NR C: NR
+Not relevant (NR) Q: NR A: NR C: NR

-Not relevant (NR)

-Q: NR A: NR C: NR
+Not relevant (NR) Q: NR A: NR C: NR

-Not relevant to biotopes occurring on bedrock.